 Setting up your blog site is pretty easy.
 If you decide to go with Bluehost, you should check out the video below to talk you through the simple process.

 By following the video above, you will have a fully hosted WordPress website.
 Then you will be able to get going with your blog!

 Step 4 - Customising Your Blog

-Bluehost have put together a series of tutorials to help you configure and customers your blog.
-By following these, you will have a blog that looks great and perform well.
+Bluehost have put together a series of tutorials to help you configure and customise your blog.
+By following these, you will have a blog that looks great and performs well.

 Earlier I mentioned plugins.
 These are downloadable “apps” that give your WordPress blog different features and functions.
 Plugins are the easiest way of getting your blog to look and perform how you want it to.
 There are many free WordPress plugins that are essential to the success of your blog.
 You can pay for upgrades to these plugins, but in most cases it is not necessary.

 Another powerful benefit of choosing WordPress, is how you can easily determine how your blog looks.
 You do this with downloadable and customisable themes.

 There are thousands of themes to choose from and many of them are free.
 You may want to pay for a premium theme later on, but personally I don’t think you need to do that in the early days.
 It can be quite fun choosing and customising themes to fit in with your brand, but don’t spend too much time doing this, as they are simple to change later on.